Frequently Asked Questions

-There is also a hover facility, where certain words are defined by hovering over them.
+There is also a glossary function, where certain words are defined by hovering over them.

 The survey asks questions around the four themes of PSHE, SEMH, Healthy Eating and Physical Activity.
 The survey may ask questions around food provision in schools, behaviour, happiness, anxiety or bullying.
 We are unable to provide any further details on specific questions due to copyright.

-The survey takes on average 45 minutes to 1 hour to complete, please allocate a full hour.
+The My Health My School survey takes on average 45 minutes to 1 hour to complete, please allocate a full hour.

 We would advise you to keep encouraging the pupils/students to complete the survey quickly without rushing.
 You can also keep reminding them how much time they have left at various points during this hour, to keep them on time and not spend too long on one question whilst still providing them with any support that they might need.
 Please also mention that if they are unsure of a word and it is underlined on the survey, hovering over this word will provide a definition.

 You can analyse the survey data for each year that you have completed, or you can analyse a year/year group that you are particularly interested in and highlight pertinent issues or concerns, as well as areas you believe your school is doing well in.
 This can then be compared to your local authority average, and from 2018/19, to national data to assess where your school fits within these.